“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

 If you want to compare a chattel mortgage with a lease and commercial hire purchase, the first consideration is what kind of asset or assets you want to acquire for your business.
 You can finance vehicles, equipment, or machinery for a business through these types of commercial finance, but understanding how they work will help you decide which will benefit you and your business the most.

 A chattel mortgage gives a business full ownership of the assets funded by a lender.
-A chattel mortgage will generally have low interest rates, as the assets obtained through a chattel mortgage will always act as security on the loan itself.
+Generally, chattel mortgage interest rates will be competitive as the assets you purchase will always act as security on the loan itself.
 A business can also claim the initial GST amount of the asset’s purchase price when using a chattel mortgage.

 Once a chattel mortgage is established through a lender, a business can claim the GST on the initial purchase price of the vehicle as an input tax credit on its next Business Activity Statement (BAS).
 To do so, your business will need to be registered for GST on a cash basis — i.e. your business records income and expenses when they occur.